My passion for automobiles and engines started as a hobby and has since become my work.

 There are many reasons for a performance car owner to be interested in ethanol, whether it be price, better performance, or conservation of the environment.

-The Advantages of Ethanol for High-Performance Cars
+Using Ethanol Fuel for High-Performance Cars

 Few variables have more impact on your vehicle’s performance than the type of fuel you put into the tank.
 Thus, it would be wise for every owner of a high-performance car to consider the benefits of ethanol blends and other biofuels.

 While E10 used to be the highest blend of ethanol available at gas stations, E15 and E85 are now available in a growing number of states.
-One of the most exciting things about ethanol is that it has benefits which appeal to the general population as a whole, as well to high-performance car owners.
+One of the most exciting things about ethanol is that it has benefits that appeal to the general population as a whole, as well to high-performance car owners.

-The General Appeal
+The General Appeal of Ethanol Fuel

 There are many reasons for a performance car owner to be interested in ethanol.
 Prior to that discussion, however, let’s touch on a few reasons why the general public should be excited about fueling their vehicles with an ethanol blend.